Zhiyu-Wei/simplex-kernel-regression/Application.md

 ## Data description

 During the COVID-19 pandemic, a widely discussed question was whether educational attainment influenced people's hesitancy about vaccine side effects.
-To investigate this relationship, we used data from the 2021 WHO Health Inequality Data Repository, which reports the proportion of individuals at different education levels for each country.
+To investigate this relationship, we used data from the **2021 WHO Health Inequality Data Repository**, which reports the proportion of individuals at different education levels for each country.
 Since these values represent population shares, we treated them as compositional data and focused on three representative categories: at least secondary education, a four-year degree, and postgraduate education.

-To incorporate the potential role of institutional trust, we also included two variables from the World Happiness Report (2021): institutional trust and perceptions of corruption.
+To incorporate the potential role of institutional trust, we also included two variables from the **World Happiness Report (2021)**: institutional trust and perceptions of corruption.
 Earlier studies have suggested that institutional trust plays an important role in shaping public responses to vaccination campaigns, and these variables help capture that dimension.

 After merging these sources, the final dataset contains 72 countries, each described by compositional educational indicators and trust-related covariates.
 The response variable is the proportion of unvaccinated individuals who reported concerns about side effects.